smizell/verbose/README.md

 * Siren for its domain-drive model (and the `id` and `class` properties, which I use here)
 * UBER for doing everything with minimalism (where Verbose tries to do everything and more without minimalism)

 These are just small things I got from each of these formats, which are all awesome.
+I could go on a for a long time about them.
+A big thanks to their creators.